 FOR BEACH & POOL VIBES

 Toes-in-the-sand vibes meet sublime food and cocktails at Times Beach Warung – Canggu’s open-air oceanfront perch by the same peeps who gave us The Lawn.
-By day, graze on yummy brekkie and brunch staples (smashed avo on multi-seed toast and Acai bowls, we’re lookin’ at you), and by night, swap and share the beach snacks and bites alongside a few rounds of cold beers and shaken or stirred signatures.
+By day, graze on yummy brekkie and brunch staples (Brekkie Burrito and fruit bowls, we’re lookin’ at you), and by night, swap and share the beach snacks and bites alongside a few rounds of cold beers and shaken or stirred signatures.
 Unsurprisingly so, golden hour is when the good times really ramp up at this shabby-chic seaside destination…

 Times Beach Warung, Jl Pura Dalem, Canggu, p. +62 811 3800 4953; Open daily 6am – 10pm.